top of page

 • What triggers will expose those flaws?

 This work applies to every main and supporting character.
 Supporting characters add weight, contrast, and movement to the protagonist’s story.
+For instance, Jesse Pinkman was originally not going to survive past Season 1.
+However, his development and chemistry with Walt became essential to the narrative.

 Character Progression - Lowerated Script Writer